-- The rationale for the support providing an explanation of how a particular support may help achieve the goal in the context of the child and family, why a particular support may be more effective than others, and the evidence supporting this rationale. - The potential benefits of the support providing an explanation of the desired effects of the support in the context of the stated goal, including a timeframe for when those effects may be observed. - The potential costs of the support providing an explanation of adverse effects that may be associated with the support, including financial and opportunity costs. - 40.2 Practitioners should inform the child and family that: - There are a variety of supports that may support children's development, their learning, participation and wellbeing. - There is no one support that is equally effective in supporting all autistic children and families. - There is no one support that has been shown to be effective in supporting all child and family outcomes. - 40.3 Practitioners should share and discuss the supports recommended in a way that is informative, understandable, and meaningful to the child and the family. - 40.4 Practitioners should develop a communication plan with other practitioners who are delivering supports to the child and family to ensure that clear, appropriate and accurate information is communicated between all practitioners.
+- The rationale for the support providing an explanation of how a particular support may help achieve the goal in the context of the child and family, why a particular support may be more effective than others, and the evidence supporting this rationale. - The potential benefits of the support providing an explanation of the desired effects of the support in the context of the stated goal, including a timeframe for when those effects may be observed. - The potential costs of the support including any financial and opportunity costs, and providing an explanation of any adverse effects that may be associated with the support. - 40.2 Practitioners should inform the child and family that: - There are a variety of supports that may support children's development, their learning, participation, and wellbeing. - There is no one support that is equally effective in supporting all autistic children and families. - There is no one support that has been shown to be effective in supporting all child and family outcomes. - 40.3 Practitioners should share and discuss the supports recommended in a way that is accessible, informative, understandable, and meaningful to the child and the family. - 40.4 The way in which information about recommended supports is shared should be personalised to the circumstances and preferences of the child and family, and may include: - A face-to-face discussion. - A written report. - A telephone conversation. - A videoconference conversation. - A video recording (e.g., of a support being delivered, with appropriate consent). - Other digital means (e.g., emails, shared online documents). - Other ways that may be meaningful to the child and family (e.g., graphical mode such as drawing). - A combination of these modes. - 40.5 Practitioners should develop a plan with other practitioners who are delivering supports to the child and family to ensure that clear, appropriate, and accurate information is communicated between all practitioners.

-What knowledge and skills are required to plan supports?
+What knowledge and skills are required to select and plan supports?

-Practitioners who plan supports should ensure that they have the appropriate qualifications, knowledge and skills, professional experience matching their level of responsibility, and regulation, or should refer to an appropriate practitioner if they do not.
-An accurate, complete plan of the proposed supports should be provided to the child and the family in a timely manner.
+Practitioners who select and plan supports should ensure that they have the appropriate qualifications, knowledge and skills, professional experience matching their level of responsibility, supervision, and regulation, or should refer to an appropriate practitioner if they do not.
+An accurate and complete plan of the proposed supports should be provided to the child and the family in a timely manner.